wp-plugins/get-directions/readme.txt

 this feature is not yet available
 = Can I display multiple map markers? =
-Currently only 1 marker can be used on a non-route map
+Currently only 1 marker can be used on a non-route map = Do you have other plugins? =
+We have some more plugins in the pipeline at llocally where we produce <a href="http://llocally.com>cheap websites</a> based on Wordpress

 == Screenshots ==